keram79/viper/docs/source/usage/web.rst

 HTTP Interfaces
 ===============

-Viper has two HTTP Components that can optionally be enabled alongside the console access.
+Viper has two HTTP interfaces that can optionally be enabled alongside the console access:

     * REST based API interface
     * Web interface

-The first one can be used to easily integrate Viper with other tools, while the second one provides an user-friendly alternative to the traditional command-line interface.
+The first one can be used to easily integrate Viper with other tools, while the second one provides a graphical alternative to the traditional command-line interface.

 Security Considerations
 =======================

-Beware that Viper does not provide any security mechanism to protect neither of the HTTP interfaces.
+Beware that Viper does not provide any security mechanism to protect the HTTP interfaces.
-Enabling either interface access to the Internet would severely expose the security of your system, as users are able not only to access and operate on your Viper repositories, but also execute commands on the hosting system.
+Enabling either interface access to the Internet severely jeopardizes the security of your system, as anyone will be able not only to access and operate on your Viper repositories, but also execute commands on the hosting system.

-Make sure you take all necessary precautions to implement authentication and encryption whenever necessary through the tools provided by your firewall and web server.
+Make sure you take all necessary precautions to implement authentication and encryption whenever necessary through the tools provided by your firewall and web server, *before* enabling any of the HTTP interfaces.

-API
+REST API
 ===

-Viper provides a REST-based API interface through which you can operate on the repositories as well as execute almost all functions that you would normally get through the command-line interface.
+Viper provides a REST-based API interface through which you can operate on the repositories as well as execute almost all functions that you would get through the command-line interface.

 To start the API::